Vignesh-I-PV/V3.0-RLH-Design-Central/context.md

     this — the user's own deploy-testing is what surfaced the `railViewActive`, cycle-scoping, and grid-alignment bugs in the first place, and remains the only way anything in this app gets genuinely confirmed working.
-  - **Past-cycle enforcement, round 2: the reconciliation above was itself incomplete.** Deploy- testing found that switching to a past cycle via the sidebar showed the correct read-only banner, but nothing was actually locked.
-Traced precisely: `submitAddSc()` had the `isRlhCyclePast()` check, but SC Master's *actual* wired deactivate path goes through a confirm dialog (`rowDeleteConfirm` → `confirmDelete()`) that had **no check at all** — the same bypass-bug class as the earlier delete/deactivate mixup, found again.
-Worse: Vehicle Master, SC Vehicle Availability, and LMDC Master had **zero** past-cycle enforcement anywhere — only SC Master had any, and even that had a hole in it.
-Fixed by adding the check to `confirmDelete()` itself (covers all its kinds) plus 11 more call sites: `submitAddVeh()`, SC Vehicle Availability's `onSaveAvailRow`/`onAdd`/`rowDelete`, LMDC's `saveLmdcEdit()`/ `handleLmdcCsvUpload()`/`deactivateLmdc()`/`reactivateLmdc()`, and — found while auditing, previously **completely unguarded, not just visually** — RLH's own Volume Inputs upload (`pickVolFile`) and Node Inputs' node-changes upload (`uploadNodeChanges`).
-17 enforcement points total, up from 6.
-Also fixed the confirm dialog's copy, which unconditionally said "Delete X? ... are you sure you want to delete it?" regardless of what it actually did — now
-    kind-aware: SC Master's deactivate says "Deactivate X?
-It stays visible... you can reactivate it anytime," every other kind still correctly says "Delete."
-  - **Past-cycle enforcement, round 3: from block-on-click to actually disabled.** Every check above was action-level only — buttons stayed fully clickable, opened normally, and only failed with a toast on submit (e.g., Push to Alignment opened its confirm modal regardless, failing only when the modal's own confirm was clicked).
-Converted ~20 buttons/icons across SC Master, Vehicle Master, SC Vehicle Availability, LMDC Master, and both Push-to-Alignment buttons (RLH's own and Route Scheduler's) to real `disabled={rlhCyclePast}` + grayed styling.
-    One deliberate exception to the pattern: Vehicle Master's modal submit button already had its own validity-based disabling (`addVehBtnBg`/`Fg`/`Cursor`, grayed when required fields are empty) — `rlhCyclePast` was folded into that *existing* computation rather than added as a second, competing disabled condition.
-Finalise Directly buttons were deliberately left untouched everywhere — available at any cycle age, by design.
-  - **A real selection-filtering gap, found by the user asking a direct question before deploying rather than after.** Deactivating an SC was supposed to exclude it from Route Planner's SC picker and from SC Vehicle Availability's eligible-SC pools (the confirm dialog's own new copy said so) — but `materializeRLHScs()`'s switch to `isDisplayable()` (so deactivated rows would *stay visible* in the master table, the whole point of the deactivate/delete distinction) had the side effect of also making deactivated SCs show up everywhere else `d.scs` was consumed, since nothing downstream was filtering on the `isActive` flag that had been added specifically for this.
-Three call sites fixed: Design Creation's own SC-selection filter, RLH's SC Vehicle Availability display filter, and NLH's "+Add SC" picker.
-The general lesson: building the right flag and describing the right behavior in UI copy is not the same as having wired the flag into every place that copy promises.
-  - **One pre-existing, unrelated bug found and deliberately not fixed**: SC Master's and SC Vehicle Availability's generic "Upload CSV" bulk-upload buttons both call the same `uploadFile` binding — which is actually the Design Ingestion tab's handler (`ingestNlhPlan`/ `ingestRlhPlan`), not a masters bulk-upload at all.
-Predates this session.
-Both buttons got the correct past-cycle disabled treatment regardless, but what they actually do when clicked was traced, flagged, and left alone — out of scope for what was asked.
   - **Deployment note**: only `v3.0-rlh-design-base.jsx` changed this session, same as every prior one. `index.html` untouched.
   - **Still open / explicitly flagged, for whoever picks this up next:**